Keith Holland: 1969 Madrid Grand Prix

 Holland took part in the 1969 Madrid Grand Prix at Jarama with a Formula 5000 Lola T142-Chevrolet V8 entered by Alan Fraser.
 The race was originally intended as a full-scale Grand Prix-type event as the Spanish Grand Prix had been moved to Barcelona.
 However, a clash of dates meant that a relatively small mixed field of F5000 and F1 cars took part.
 Holland led early in the race, after Tony Dean (BRM P261) spun at the start, but was passed by Peter Gethin in an F5000 McLaren-Chevrolet.
 Towards the end, Holland had to drop back slightly due to water temperature issues, but on the last lap, Gethin's Chevrolet engine broke a connecting-rod and despite spinning on his own final lap, Holland was able to win the race.

 1969 also saw Holland enter the French Formula Three Championship with Fraser's Brabham BT15 and finish eighth in the Oulton Park Gold Cup with the Lola T142.
 He competed in the British Formula Three Championship in a Brabham BT21 finishing 27th in the title standings with three points.
-However, his 1969 British F5000 season was more successful, achieving fourth place in the championship, with six podium finishes.
+However, his 1969 Guards Formula 5000 Championship season was more successful, achieving fourth place in the championship, with six podium finishes.

 In 1970, Holland entered the Australian Grand Prix (at that time run to F5000 rules) in a McLaren M10B-Chevrolet.
 He qualified in eighth position but retired after nine laps with an oil-pump problem.
 He also competed in the British F5000 championship in Fraser's Lola, finishing in 12th place in the standings with eight points from five races.